jay-o-sullivan/video-games-quiz/README.md

 - Leaderboard to display the top 10 high scores achieved by players.
 - Responsive design for seamless gameplay on different devices.

+## UX Design

+I have focused on providing an engaging and intuitive user experience for Controller Chronicles.
+Some of the key design considerations include:

+- A clear and prominent "Start Quiz" button to encourage users to begin the quiz.
+- Visual feedback for the timer, showing the time left for each question.
+- Visual indicators for correct and incorrect answers.
+- A result popup that displays the user's score and invites them to submit their username for the leaderboard.
+- A dedicated leaderboard popup with a clean presentation of the top 10 high scores.

 ### Future Enhancements

 - Difficulty Levels: Introduce different difficulty levels for the quiz, such as easy, medium, and hard.